Chapter 2: This Venerable One is Alive

 “…”

 He sat down, one foot propped against the edge of the bed as he absently toyed with the broken porcelain shard in his hand.
-Seeing the youxuan pastry that still sat on the table, he picked it up, peeled the wax paper open, and took large bites until the crumbs got all over his mouth and his lips were shiny with grease.
+Then, noticing the youxuan pastry that still sat on the table, he picked it up, peeled the wax paper open, and took large bites until the crumbs got all over his mouth, and his lips were shiny with grease.

 No one had died yet.

 He savored the taste in his mouth and licked his teeth, feeling a small thread of delight unravel rapidly as it became a fanatical storm of emotions in his chest.
-He’d been a supreme figure in his previous life, dabbling with the three forbidden techniques of the mortal realm.
-He mastered two of the forbidden techniques, but even though he was especially talented, the last technique—Rebirth—was beyond his reach.
+He’d been an incomparable figure in his previous life, dabbling with the three forbidden techniques of the mortal realm and even mastering two of those forbidden techniques.
+However, despite his extraordinary aptitude, the last technique, Rebirth, was beyond his reach.

-At that time, he really didn’t want to live anymore.
-Everyone said that his very existence cursed all who came close to him, that he was destined to die alone, abandoned by his friends and relatives.
-Near the end, even he himself felt that he was a walking corpse, living an aimless and lonely life.
+Back then, he truly didn’t want to continue living any longer.
+Everybody said his very existence was a curse to all those who were close to him, that he was destined to die alone, abandoned by his friends and relatives.
+Near the end, even he himself felt like a walking corpse, living an aimless and lonesome life.

-“I’m letting you off easy, Rong Jiu,” Mo Ran said with a smile, exerting force with his fingertips and tossing the porcelain shard out of the window.
+“I’m letting you off easy, Rong Jiu,” Mo Ran said with a smile, gripping the porcelain shard with his fingertips and tossing it out of the window.
 He then emptied out all the jewels and valuables Rong Jiu owned and tucked them away in his pockets.
-Only after this did he slowly tidy himself up and leisurely stroll out of the tile place.
+Only after this did he tidy himself up without a care and leisurely stroll out of the tile place.

 Uncle, Auntie, younger cousin Xue Meng, Shizun, and…

-Mo Ran’s gaze instantly softened at the thought of a last person.
+Mo Ran’s gaze instantly softened at the thought of the last person.

 Shige, I’m coming to look for you.